Answers to the most popular questions we receive, they span a bunch of categories (it’s long, so scroll to what’s relevant to you):

 I always see David on social media.
 Does Lisa really exist?

 If you send us an email, you’ll meet Lisa.
-Also, Lisa writes about a third of our posts, but they’re usually misattributed to David because he’s loud and our bylines are hidden at the bottoms of our posts; sorry.
-Note that email subscribers will see the author’s picture at the top of each emailed post.
+Also, Lisa writes about half of our posts, but they’re usually misattributed to David because he’s loud.

 I have a suggestion to improve your blog.